netgen-layouts/layouts-ezplatform-relation-list-query/README.md

-Due to how prepending configuration of other bundles works in Symfony, to make this query type display after the existing eZ Platform query type, you need to add the bundle BEFORE `NetgenEzPublishBlockManagerBundle` in the list of activated bundles.
+Due to how prepending configuration of other bundles works in Symfony, to make this query type display after the existing eZ Platform query type, you need to add the bundle BEFORE `NetgenLayoutsEzPlaformBundle` in the list of activated bundles.